ewels/rich-click/docs/documentation/accessibility.md

 So, for example:

-- `RichHelpConfiguration(style_option="red")` is more accessible because users can configure the hex value of this red.
+- `#!python RichHelpConfiguration(style_option="red")` is more accessible because users can configure the hex value of this red.
-- `RichHelpConfiguration(style_option="#FF0000")` is less accessible because it is not configurable by the end user.
+- `#!python RichHelpConfiguration(style_option="#FF0000")` is less accessible because it is not configurable by the end user.